 The Enchantress was a member of Magneto's Cabal.
 The group, including Sabretooth, Mystique, the Hobgoblin, Carnage, Loki, Dr. Doom, and Jack O'Lantern, traveled to Genosha to battle the Red Onslaught and his special sentinels that had been built by Tony Stark and were specifically designed to take down heroes.
 Magneto's Cabal was made up of villains, and the group tore the sentinels apart.
 They had less success against the Red Onslaught.
 Amora had managed to hold his powers at bay, and nearly conquered him herself by casting a love spell.
 The spell eventually worked, and Amora was considering using the Red Onslaught as her puppet.
 She would have him fight for her and crush her enemies, but her concentration - and therefore, the spell - was broken by a blast from a sentinel.
 Amora lost her control over the Red Onslaught, who was soon stopped by a more potent Inversion Spell cast by Wanda Maximoff and Doctor Doom.
 The Inversion Spell undid the Red Onslaught, transforming him back into the Red Skull, but it also affected some others, both heroes and villains, including Amora.

-The Enchantress possesses the conventional attributes of an Asgardian woman ("goddess"), as well as a mastery over certain sorcerous disciplines.
-Her physical abilities include; superhuman strength as she is able to lift roughly 25 tons, along with enhanced speed, durability, agility, reflexes, and stamina.
+The Enchantress possesses the conventional attributes of an Asgardian Goddess, as well as a mastery over certain sorcerous disciplines.
+Her abilities include: superhuman strength (she can lift roughly 25 tons), enhanced speed, durability, agility, reflexes, and stamina.
 Amora's physiology also grants her an extremely long life span, as well as a regenerative healing factor.
 While she cannot regrow organs or limbs, she is immune to all known Earthly diseases and infections.

 Sorcery: The Enchantress' magical powers are among the most powerful of all Asgardians.
 Her skill is high enough to rank her among the top twenty magical practitioners in all of Asgard.
-She able to utilize enough power, even in the Earthly realm, to cloud the sight of Agamotto through Doctor Strange's Orb and has bested Nightmare in his own dimension.
+She can utilize enough power, even in the Earthly realm, to cloud the sight of Agamotto through Doctor Strange's Orb, and has bested Nightmare in his own dimension.

-The Enchantress' powers derive from two main sources: her innate capacity to manipulate ambient Asgardian magical energy, honed through practice, and her acquired knowledge of Asgardian spells and enchantments.
+The Enchantress' powers derive from two primary sources: her innate capacity to manipulate ambient Asgardian magical energy, and her acquired knowledge of Asgardian spells and enchantments.
 She can use her sorcery to generate powerful blasts of concussive force, heat, or light.
-She can also alter her appearance, taking the shape of other humanoid beings or teleport herself and others across great distances.
+She can also alter her appearance, taking the shape of other humanoid beings, or teleport herself and others across great distances.

 Her knowledge of arcane lore enables her to cast spells with a variety of specific effects.
-The many spells she has employed include telepathy, illusion-casting, paralysis, deflection of matter and energy, inter-dimensional travel, time control, sleep induction, and elemental conversion.
-Once, at the maximum peak of her magic, Amora’s transmutation enchantment upon the Black Knight changed him into a statue, which not even Doctor Strange could break for an extended period of time.
+The many spells she has employed include: telepathy, illusion-casting, paralysis, matter/energy deflection, inter-dimensional travel, time control, sleep induction, and elemental conversion.
+Once, at the maximum peak of her magic, Amora’s transmutation enchantment upon the Black Knight changed him into a statue, and not even Doctor Strange could break the enchantment for some time.

 Weight: 450 lbs.